 Depending on when the change is implemented, we anticipate that some participants will change at the time of their renewal and some will change in the middle of their plan year.

-A CDCS participant can continue to purchase traditional waiver or state plan services through an agency (i.e. 245D licensed provider, personal care assistance), for his or her workers.
+A CDCS participant may continue to purchase traditional waiver or state plan services through an agency (i.e. 245D licensed provider, personal care assistance), for his or her workers.

-A CDCS participant can continue to purchase traditional waiver or state plan services through an agency (i.e. 245D licensed provider, personal care assistance) for his or her workers.
+A CDCS participant may continue to purchase traditional waiver or state plan services through an agency (i.e. 245D licensed provider, personal care assistance) for his or her workers.

 Yes.
 A participant can use CDCS for the purchase of goods, along with using workers through an agency (i.e. 245D-licensed provider, PCA, etc.).